Experiential Explosions, Bad Vibes and Emotional Residue

 Emotions have similar qualities to viruses, in that, sometimes when we see someone cry, we feel sad.
 When we see someone happy, it can make us happy.
 Emotions can spread invisibly, such as weeping after thinking about a loved one's death.
 It is not such a leap to conclude that if emotions are contagious like viruses, they can assume other qualities of viruses as well, such as the ability to leave a contagious invisible residue that also needs to be cleaned in order to be safe.
 In both cases, with emotional meaning as well as germs, it presents two parallel responsive behaviors, avoidance and pro-active cleaning.

 This idea of an invisible infectious world is reinforced in any number of ways.
 A striking study published in Nature shows that chemicals in women's tears unconsciously affect men's testosterone levels as well as sexual arousal.
 Human sweat also unconscioulsy relays information about individual identity, genetic relatedness, emotional states and health status.
-So when we walk in a room and we feel something shift within us, it may be connected to the fact that our body is processing a lot more information from the outside environment than we are unaware of.
+So when we walk in a room and we feel something shift within us, it may be connected to the fact that our body is processing a lot more information from the outside environment than we are aware of.
 Some people might be more sensitive to these chemical signals and so they might be better at perceiving the physiological changes in their body, which they infer is due to positive/negative energies.

 Another reinforcing factor is that we may be uncomfortable with the ephemeral nature of meaning, that the stories we create for ourselves and our loved ones, are simply imagined, somehow not real because they lack a physical manifestation.
 To ease this anxiety, meaning takes on a physical form with physical properties that operate in the world.
 The meaning of a murder can stay behind long after the murder has occurred, not just in the minds of people who remember, but in the actual physical substance of existence.
 It is a comforting thought, in that, it eases the anxiety we have over our own death, of our complete absence from the world, since a residual history of events, much like a comet tail, survives and lives on in the concrete structures of the world.